unicode-org/cldr/docs/ldml/tr35-keyboards.md

 > Occurrence: optional, multiple
 > </small>

-A `transformGroup` represents a set of transform elements or reorder elements.
+A `transformGroup` contains a set of transform elements or reorder elements.

 Each `transformGroup` is processed entirely before proceeding to the next one.